 Building a More Fuel-Efficient Automobile

-The pursuit to produce a more fuel-efficient automobile does not rely solely on the efficiency of the engine.
-A great amount of fuel efficiency gains are possible not because of improvements to engine design, but because of improvements in materials.
-Automotive manufacturers have looked to the aerospace industry for inspiration, and much like modern fighter jets, have settled on the use of composite materials in car frames and interiors to reduce weight.
+The pursuit of producing a more fuel-efficient automobile does not rely solely on the efficiency of the engine.
+A great amount of fuel efficiency gains are possible not because of improvements to engine design but because of improvements in materials.
+Automotive manufacturers have looked to the aerospace industry for inspiration and, much like modern fighter jets, have settled on the use of composite materials in car frames and interiors to reduce weight.

 As the use of composite materials continues to grow– and even become integrated into more critical parts such as automobile frames--the issue of safety becomes more important.
 Due to the structure of composite materials, mechanical fasteners sacrifice compatibility.
 The strength of composite materials dwindles when fibers break due to holes used for fasteners.
 Rather than using mechanical fasteners, adhesives replace fasteners to bond these composite materials to the frame.
 These bonds are strong enough to withstand the stresses of a wreck.
 This allows composite material utilization on critical components of the car frame.
 That is, of course, assuming the strength of the bond remains consistent – and that is where matters become complicated.

 When using adhesives, the material surface requires a specific level of cleanliness in order to hold strong, reliable bonds.
 Ensuring surface condition and consistency is a vital component for guaranteeing success in sealing, coating, bonding, painting, printing, or cleaning.

 All surfaces contaminate upon exposure, and the presence of contaminants is inevitable.
 But, by using data to understand the state of a material surface, manufacturers can gain confidence that their bonds will reliably hold every time.